lyhty/macros/README.md

 > ⚠️ This macro relies on `Str::explodeReverse` macro.
 If you want to disable the latter macro, this macro will no longer function.

+> ⚠️ The `Builder::orWhereLike` macro relies on `Builder::whereLike` macro.
+If you want to disable the `whereLike` macro, be sure to disable the `orWhereLike` macro as well.

 ```php
 $query = User::query()
     ->whereLike('name', 'Matti Suo', 'right')